-These guidance notes apply to all elections: local government, Scottish parliament and UK parliament .
+These guidance notes apply to all elections: local government, Scottish parliament, UK parliament and European parliament.
 Some provisions also apply to by-elections (discussed in section 5).
 The guidance will also apply to referendums.
-In the case of Referendums, references in this guidance to political parties and candidates should be interpreted as referring to Designated Organisations, Permitted Participants and campaigners as appropriate.

 Where there may be specific issues relating to particular elections these are covered in the notes.